 Cropping Pattern

-Cropping pattern means the yearly sequence and arrangement of crops grown on a particular piece of land.
+Cropping pattern means the yearly sequence and spatial arrangement of crops grown on a particular piece of land, it’s called Cropping pattern.

 It tells us: